SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 To make use of the `cxUrl` pipe, you need to import `UrlModule` into every module that uses configurable router links.

 By default, the output path array is absolute and contains a leading forward slash `'/'`.
-However, the output path does not contain a leading forward slash `'/'` when the input starts with an element that is not an object with a `route` property, such as the string `'./'`, or `'../'`, or `{ not_route_property: ... }`.
+However, the output path does not contain a leading forward slash `'/'` when the input starts with an element that is not an object with a `cxRoute` property, such as the string `'./'`, or `'../'`, or `{ not_route_property: ... }`.
 Also note, a route that cannot be resolved from the route's name and parameters will return the root URL `['/']`.

 ***